 - Add interior walls, insulation (if used), benches, door and window frames.

-- Install heater (wood or electric), ventilation, and electrical wiring as required (power notes: do wood-fired tubs need electricity?).
+- Install heater (wood or electric), ventilation, and electrical wiring as required.

 3) Drainage & Floor Preparation